Australian Horse Racing Classes Explained

 The primary purpose of handicapping is to ensure that every horse has an equal chance of winning a race.
 Handicapping reduces the advantage that high-rated horses may have over lower-rated horses, making horse racing more competitive and exciting.

-Handicap weights are determined by the handicapper based on a horse’s past performance and rating.
+The handicapper determines handicap weights based on a horse’s past performance and rating.
 A horse with a higher rating will carry a heavier weight compared to a horse with a lower rating.

 The Impact of Handicapping on Race Outcomes

-Handicapping can have a significant impact on race outcomes.
+Handicapping can significantly impact race outcomes.
 Horses that carry a heavy weight may tire faster, giving lighter horses an advantage.
 Handicapping also makes it more challenging for high-rated horses to win races, which can lead to exciting upsets and unexpected results.

 Further Reading: